silnrsi/pysilfont/docs/feaextensions.md

 The `fn` must conform to a FEA name (not starting with a digit, etc.) and is repeated at the end of the block to mark the end of the function.
 The parameter is a standard python parameter list and the python code is standard python code, indented as if under a `def` statement.

 #### python support
 Here and in `let` substatements, the python that is allowed to executed is limited.
 Only a subset of functions from builtins is supported and the `__` may not occur in any attribute.
-This is to stop people escaping the sandbox in which python code is interpretted.
+This is to stop people escaping the sandbox in which python code is interpreted.
 The `math` and `re` modules are also included along with the functions available to a `let` substatement.
 The full list of builtins supported are:

 ```
 True, False, None, int, float, str, abs, bool, dict, enumerate, filter, hex, len, list,